Cap San Lorenzo

-The Cap San Lorenzo is a container ship based out of Portugal.
-It was built in 2013 and is operated by Hamburg Süd..
+Cap San Lorenzo is a container ship based out of Portugal.
+It was built in 2013 and is operated by Hamburg Süd.

 Operational history

-On the morning of April 23, 2015 Cap San Lorenzo ran aground near Flushing, Netherlands in the North Sea on a sandbar while en route from Antwerp to Le Havre.
+On the morning of April 23, 2015, Cap San Lorenzo ran aground near Flushing, Netherlands, in the North Sea on a sandbar while en route from Antwerp to Le Havre.
 Initial attempts to refloat the Cap San Lorenzo failed due to fog and low tide.
 A second attempt with the aid of four tugs was successful later on April 23.
 No reports of injuries to the 29 crew on board, as well as no damage or pollution released.
 Cap San Lorenzo proceeded to an anchorage off Ostend where divers conducted a survey before allowing the vessel to proceed on its voyage.
-The vessel arrived at Le Havre, France without incident.
+The vessel arrived at Le Havre, France, without incident.